Kilobyte Cosmic Birefringence from ALP Domain Walls

 \subsection{Validity of the EFT description, and UV completion}

 So far we have used the ALP potential (\ref{pot}) as an effective theory (EFT) to describe our mechanism.
-Our mechanism can have several UV completions such as the string/M-theory or a renormalizable axion model.
-One of the important requirements for our mechanism is that the PQ symmetry should not be restored, since otherwise cosmic strings are generated, which induce only anisotropic birefringence~\cite{Agrawal:2019lkr}.
-This actually depends on the UV completion, and here we study if it is satisfied by using explicit models.
+Our mechanism can have several UV completions such as the string/M-theory or a renormalizable field theoretic axion model.
+One of the important requirements for our mechanism is that the PQ symmetry should not be restored, since otherwise cosmic strings are produced, which induce only anisotropic CB~\cite{Agrawal:2019lkr}.
+This actually depends on the UV completion, and here we study if it is satisfied in explicit UV models.